PouceHeure/blog/content/projects/project_visual-control.md

 ### Control Law

 Two control configurations are used depending on the desired feature.

-Depending of the situation: if the vehicle it's to far of the lane, the feature point it's over than the image bottom, so the vehicle has to adapt the control (**column controller**) to reach the vehicle.
-Other situation the feature point keeps the image bottom, then the vehicle needs to keep the lane, the vehicle uses the **row controller**.
+When the vehicle is far from the lane, the feature point appears above the image bottom, requiring the **column controller** to guide the vehicle back.

+When the feature point remains near the bottom of the image, the **row controller** is used to maintain lane position.

 **Row controller** for $s^* = [0, Y, 0]$: